Why PyWry¶

 |---|---|

-| Electron | 150 MB+ runtime, requires Node.js, no Python integration |
+| Electron | 150 MB+ runtime per app, requires Node.js/JavaScript context, difficult integration for native Python execution. |

-| PyQt / Tkinter / wxPython | Proprietary widget toolkits, no web tech, steep learning curve |
+| PyQt / Tkinter / wxPython | Proprietary widget toolkits, requires learning custom desktop layout engines, lacks web interactivity features. |

-| Plain FastAPI + HTML | No native windows, no notebook support, manual WebSocket wiring |
+| Plain FastAPI + HTML | No native OS windows, no notebook support, requires manual WebSocket and event wiring. |

 Next steps¶